kescardoso/datasetbucket/README.md

     Click on it, and a new window will open with your Hello Flask

 ## Local Deployment via VSCode
-### Download the project folders to your local environment and before you commit your changes to Github for the first time, follow these steps:
+### Before you commit your changes to Github for the first time, follow these steps:

+NOTE: before downloading the project folders to your IDE, make sure you delete your current testing files: app.py and hello.py.

+Download datasetbucket project folders to your environment and follow the instructions bellow.

 1. If you can't locate these folders in your workspace, make sure you create an env.py and .gitignore files to keep your sensitive data secret